Spring Stuff Internet Investigation Directions: Use the links

 to find the answers to the questions.
 Use the Back Menu to return to the

 hunt.
 Sap Facts: 1.
-People collect maple tree sap to make syrup.
+In the early spring, people collect maple tree sap to make syrup. a.
 What causes sap to flow?

 a gallon of syrup.

-6. The ancient Greeks had a myth to explain Spring.
-Write the names of the characters.
+6. The ancient Greeks had a myth to explain the season of Spring.
+Write the names of the main characters.

-Contrast Orchard Mason Nees with Honeybees.
+7. Review this explanation of Comparing and Contrasting Contrast Orchard Mason Nees with Honeybees.
 Identify at least 3 differences.
-Continue reviewing the Comparison and Contrast Guide @ ReadWriteThink - online activity through "Graphic Organizers".
 Which bee would you prefer to have in your garden?
 Why?

 8. Your class has decided to plant